 I am a historian of economics.
 My main topic is the history of visualization in recent economics.
 I study how diagrams, graphs, pictures and tables have been used by economists as means of theorizing and/or for educational purposes.
+My most recent work is concerned with the history of economic education in the United States in the postwar period.
+I am interested in the way changes in economics textbooks and curriculums, as well as the more institutional debates within the economics professions, have reflected and/or affected the development of economic theorizing and its role in dealing with social issues.
 Broadly speaking, I am interested in how the development of economic methods is entrenched in peculiar communities and cultural practices.
-I am curious about how far we can go by using science studies and cultural history as role models for writing interesting new narratives in the history of economics.
+I am curious about how far we can go in using science studies and cultural history as role models for writing interesting new narratives in the history of economics.

 I am a Professor at CY Cergy Paris Université at the Language and International Studies Departement and Director of the AGORA research center.
 Every year, I co-organize HISRECO, the Conference on the History of Recent Economics.
 I am a member of the board of the Association Charles Gide and of the editorial board of the newly created ‘Science and Technology Studies’ journal Zilsel.

 Curriculum Vitae (Last updated: September 2020, in French)